google-deepmind/reverb/README.md

 flexibility makes it just as useful for on-policy reinforcement -- or even (un)supervised learning.
-Creative users have even used Reverb to store and distribute frequently updated data (such as model weights), acting as an in-memory light-weight alternative to a distributed file system where each table represents a file.
+Creative users have even used Reverb to store and distribute frequently updated data (such as model weights), acting as an in-memory lightweight alternative to a distributed file system where each table represents a file.

 ### Tables